Tour Incity: Project

 In its edition of January 25, 2008, France 3 Auvergne-Rhône-Alpes echoed the press conference of the mayor of Lyon Gérard Collomb, representatives of the architectural firm Valode et Pistre, as well as those of the company Groupe Sogelym Dixence announcing the project of a fifth tower in the Part-Dieu business center by 2014.

 The Incity tower is planned to be built in place of the former UAP tower, which has been vacant since 1994, in order to make the Part-Dieu district "a business center on a European scale," announced Mayor Gérard Collomb at a press conference.
 He explained that "today our level of commercialization places us ahead of cities like Milan or Dublin and we can further strengthen our power in the tertiary sector [...]
 There is still room for two or three towers in the coming years," recalling that the Part-Dieu district is the second largest business district in France after La Défense.

 The Incity tower, which will culminate at 200 meters thanks to its spire (or mast) and whose roof will rise to 170 meters high, aims to become the first BBC tower in the city center.
 With 39 floors, Incity will offer a surface area of 42000 m2 of offices The architects Denis Valode and Albert Constantin are in charge of this project, led by Sogelym Dixence.
 Incity will be the largest in size and chronologically the sixth tower in Lyon, after the Part-Dieu tower (165 m), the Oxygène tower (115 m), the panoramic tower of La Duchère (91 m, 1972, residential building), the Swiss Life tower (82 m) and the EDF Lyon tower (80 m).

-The public inquiry into the Incity tower project took place on March 2010 and received muptiple negative opinions due to Lyon's citizens not being sufficiently informed about it in the meantime.
+The public inquiry into the Incity tower project took place in March 2010 and received muptiple negative opinions due to Lyon's citizens not being sufficiently informed about it in the meantime.